 Jack O’Lanternd

 The tradition of lighting fires to keep spirits away from homes evolved into carving scary faces on pumpkins and putting candles inside.
 This tradition began in Ireland and Scotland by hollowing out radishes and used as an anti-ghost.
 According to the myth, the inventor of the tradition was a farmer named Jack, who liked to play games with the devil.
 Jack was the one who started the tradition of making lanterns by stuffing charcoal into radishes.
-The first Jack O’Llantern belonged to a Jack!
+The first Jack O’Lantern belonged to a Jack!

 Halloween emigrated to America in the first half of the 19th century, thanks to the Irish emigrating to America to escape the famine.
 The radishes could not migrate to America due to famine.
 So, they were replaced by pumpkins, which grew abundantly in the lands of the new world, that’s all.